sagemath/trac_to_gh/Issue 9870.md

 # Issue 9870: Update Cliquer to 1.21 and get the library buiilding properly on Solaris.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9871

 Original creator: drkirkby